hank-ai/darknet/README.md

     backup = /home/username/nn/animals
 ~~~

 * Create a folder where you'll store your images and annotations.
 For example, this could be `~/nn/animals/dataset`.
 Each image will need a coresponding `.txt` file which describes the annotations for that image.
+The format of the `.txt` annotation files is very specific.
+You cannot create these files by hand since each annotation needs to contain the exact coordinates for the annotation.
+See [DarkMark](https://github.com/stephanecharette/DarkMark) or other similar software to annotate your images.
 * Create the "train" and "valid" text files named in the `.data` file.
 These two text files need to individually list all of the images which Darknet must use to train and for validation when calculating the mAP%.
 Exactly one image per line.
+The path and filenames may be relative or absolute.
 * Modify your `.cfg` file with a text editor.
   * Make sure that `batch=64`.
   * Note the subdivisions.
 Depending on the network dimensions and the amount of memory available on your GPU, you may need to increase the subdivisions.
 The best value to use is `1` so start with that.